-Benefits of a customer issue database
+Benefits of a FAQs customer database

 - Your agents will be able to give detailed, easy to understand solutions to many customer issues; sometimes in a clear way your agents couldn’t come up with themselves.